Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 Lanz, after sheathing his blade: "Phew, glad that's over."

-The rest of the group sheathed their blade too, except Ethel.
-Eunie: "Yeah, just one thing left."
+The rest of the group sheathed their blades too, except Ethel.
+Eunie reminded them, "Yeah, just one thing left."
 The two injured Agnian soldiers were standing between them and the supplies.

-Mio: "Ethel."
+Mio, in a whisper{{footnote: Ethel probably didn't hear her, but we don't know}}: "Ethel."
+She wouldn't want to have their blades pointed at Agnian soldiers, but she couldn't help Ethel made her decision, either.
+She was worried about her decision.

 "Huh."
-Ethel sheathed her blade to the Agnus soldier's surprise.
+Ethel sheathed her blade, to the Agnus soldier's surprise.

 "Wh-what?"